D. S. Amalorpavadass: National Biblical, Catechetical and Liturgical Centre

-6 February 1967. at the invitation of the CBCI.
+6 February 1967 at the invitation of the CBCI.
 He was the Director from its inception in 1967 till 1982.
-He worked tirelessly to renew the Church in India and implement all that was envisioned by Vatican II.
-This was often done through his training of bishops, priests, sisters, laity all over India and through his prodigious writing.
-He was constantly in demand all over India, the world, and by the various dicastries at Vatican, as a well known Theologian, to lead, guide, speak at and participate in countless gatherings of all kind.
+He worked to renew the Church in India and implement all that was envisioned by Vatican II.
+This was often done through his training of bishops, priests, sisters, laity all over India and through his writing.

 He initiated scholarly discussions and invited the learned scholars of India including Victor Premasagar and K. David the then members of faculty of the ecumenical Andhra Christian Theological College in Hyderabad.

 Word and Worship

 The liturgical journal "Word and Worship" was started during the period of Father Amalalorpavadass.

 Initiatives at the University of Mysore

 Chair of Christianity

 The University of Mysore, the first university in Karnataka (established in 1916 by the Maharaja of Mysore, N. Krishna Wodeyar) instituted a chair in Christianity with substantial endowment from the Catholic Diocese of Mysore in 1979.
 Amalorpavadass was visiting professor in the chair.